 Individuals that are working are entitled to NMW for the hours that they are working or treated as working under minimum wage rules.

-Furloughed workers are not working and therefore, it is possible that the 80% (drops to 70% in September) figure might result in a figure that is below NMW.
+Furloughed workers are not working and therefore, it is possible that the 70% (was 80% in August) figure might result in a figure that is below NMW for the hours that they were furloughed even if they are working part time hours too.

-HMRC state ‘This means that furloughed workers who are not working can be paid the lower of 80% (drops to 70% in September) of their salary or £2,500 even if, based on their usual working hours, this would be below their appropriate minimum wage.’
+HMRC state ‘This means that furloughed workers who are not working can be paid the lower of 70% of their salary or £2,500 even if, based on their usual working hours, this would be below their appropriate minimum wage.’

 Apprentices can be furloughed in the same way that any other employee can be furloughed, however, they are entitled to at least Apprenticeship Minimum Wage/National Living Wage/National Minimum Wage (NMW) as appropriate for the time that they are training, even if this is more than 80% of their normal wages.

-HMRC have announced their intention to set up a ‘whistle-blower’ service for workers to use to report employers.
-We are awaiting further details.
+HMRC have set up a ‘whistle-blower’ service for workers to use to report employers.

 It is acceptable for an employer to furlough an employee for business reasons while that employee is already on sick leave or isolating.